 Succeeding at self-publishing, gaining readers, and selling books are not easy tasks.
-However, some of the self-publishing mistakes new authors often make can make success even more difficult.
+However, some self-publishing mistakes new authors sometimes make can make success even more difficult.

-If you avoid making the following mistakes, you will give your book a much better chance of success.
+If you avoid making the following mistakes, your book will have a much better chance of success.

-What can you do to avoid making mistakes?
+What can you do to give your book its best chance?

 You will get good and bad book reviews on Amazon and elsewhere, and your book may succeed.

-But it will more than likely fail to sell in any numbers outside your friends and family.
+But it will likely fail to sell in significant numbers outside your friends and family.

 That’s the publishing industry.
 It’s a gamble, and the truth is that publishing, especially fiction, has always been a gamble.